paint-by-number/paint-by-number.github.io/_posts/blog/2014-12-12-vietnam-africa-comparison.md

 	<img src="/images/vietnam_africa_full.png" alt="vietnam_africa_full">
 </figure>

 It appears that Vietnam is not much more developed, at least in terms of income, than the majority of African countries (told ya!).
-But graph also shows a few shocking cases:
+But the graph also shows a few shocking cases:

 - *Why are Seychelles so wealthy?* Small island, lots of tourists.
 I have to confess that I had to look up Seychelles on the map.
 - *What's up with Equatorial Guinea's rise?* Small island, huge recent discovery of oil.
 It is unfortunately a classic case of [resource curse](http://www.bbc.com/news/world-africa-13317174), with ordinary people suffering from poverty despite the misleadingly high GDP per capita.